BYUCamachoLab/emepy/README.md

-# EMEpy v0.1: Eigenmode Expansion Tool for Python
+# EMEPy v0.1: Eigenmode Expansion Tool for Python

 ### An open source tool for simulating EM fields in python using the Eigenmode Expansion Method (EME).
 Employs neural networks as a means for accelerating the cross sectional field profile generation process.